-Before native vegetation is removed, the road authority must seek endorsement from the DELWP region that the native vegetation removal can proceed under the Road safety exemption and that it meets the requirements of this Road safety exemption procedure.
+Before native vegetation is removed, the rail manager must seek endorsement from the DELWP region that the native vegetation removal can proceed under the Railways exemption and that it meets the requirements of this Railways exemption procedure.

-Once a complete Exempt Project Endorsement Form has been received, the DELWP region will usually provide a written response within 15 working days.
-If more time is required to complete the assessment, DELWP will discuss and then advise the road authority of the extended time.
+Once a complete Exempt Project Endorsement Form has been received the DELWP region will usually provide a written response within 15 working days.
+If more time is required to complete the assessment, DELWP will discuss and then advise the rail manager of the extended time.
 If a site assessment has been included this will be reviewed by the DELWP region during this time.